 We analyze simulations of the North Atlantic extratropical cyclone Vladiana.
-Vladiana occurred during the NAWDEX field

-90 campaign in fall 2016 (Schäfler et al., 2018) and exhibited a pronounced WCB.
-Oertel et al. (2019) and Oertel et al. (2020) studied this case using the COSMO model to understand the convective processes embedded within the WCB and their impact on the large-scale circulation.
+Vladiana occurred during the NAWDEX field campaign in fall 2016 (Schäfler et al., 2018) and exhibited a pronounced WCB.
+Oertel et al. (2019, 2020) studied this case using the COSMO model to understand the convective processes embedded within the WCB and their impact on the large-scale circulation.
 Here, we use the atmospheric component of the ICON modeling system to study in detail the diabatic processes within the WCB as represented by ICON.

-We apply ICON version 2.1.00 in limited-area setup with the physics package for numerical weather prediction (Zängl et al.,

-- 95 2015).
-The simulations are run for 4 days in September 2016, starting at 2016-09-22T00 and ending at 2016-09-26T00 (all times given in UTC).
-The simulation domain covers the North Atlantic as well as much of Europe and Northern Africa (78W-40E and 23N-80N; see Fig. 3 of Stevens et al., 2020).
+We apply ICON version 2.1.00 in limited-area setup with the physics package for numerical weather prediction (Zängl et al., 2015).
+The simulations are run for 4d in September 2016, starting on 22 September 2016 at 00:00 and ending on 26 September 2016 at 00:00 (all times given in UTC).
+The simulation domain covers the North Atlantic, as well as much of Europe and northern Africa (23-80° N, 78° W-40° E; see Fig. 3 of Stevens et al., 2020).
 This ensures that the simulations include the entire temporal and spatial extent of Vladiana.
-The simulations are initialized with analysis data from the ECMWF-IFS Integrated Forecasting System at around 9 km horizontal grid spacing, which is the highest available resolution.
-Lateral boundary data is updated every 3 hours - 100 and again taken from ECMWF-IFS at 9 km grid spacing.
-At 0 and 12 UTC, ECMWF-IFS analysis data are available and used as lateral boundary data.
-In between the analysis steps, ECMWF-IFS forecast data at 3-, 6-, and 9-hour lead time are used.
+The simulations are initialized with analysis data from the ECMWF IFS (Integrated Forecasting System) at around 9 km horizontal grid spacing, which is the highest available resolution.
+Lateral boundary data are updated every 3 h and again taken from ECMWF IFS at 9 km grid spacing.
+At 00:00 and 12:00 UTC, ECMWF IFS analysis data are available and used as lateral boundary data.
+In between the analysis steps, ECMWF IFS forecast data at 3, 6 and 9 h lead times are used.
 Therefore the model stays close to the actual large-scale meteorology over the simulation period.
 The simulations analyzed here are a subset of those analyzed by Senf et al. (2020).
-For further details regarding the model setup, readers are referred to Senf et al. (2020), who evaluated the simulation in terms of clouds and top-of-atmosphere cloud-radiative effects. - 105 Six horizontal grid spacings are considered: 80, 40, 20, 10, 5 and 2.5 km.
+For further details regarding the model setup, readers are referred to Senf et al. (2020), who evaluated the simulation in terms of clouds and top-of-atmosphere cloudradiative effects.

+Six horizontal grid spacings are considered: 80, 40, 20, 10, 5 and 2.5 km.
 For all simulations, 75 model levels are used.
-For the 80, 40 and 20 km simulations, convection is parametrized based on the mass flux schemes for shallow and deep convection of Tiedtke (1989) and Bechtold et al. (2008).
-For the three finest grid spacings of 10, 5 and 2.5 km we analyze simulations in which convection is parametrized as well as simulations in which convection is represented explicitly, i.e., the deep and shallow convection schemes are disabled.
-The simulations with explicit convection are distinguished by "EC" in the following. - All simulations are available for both 1- and 2-moment cloud microphysics, which are based on Doms et al. (2005) and Seifert and Beheng (2006), respectively.
-The 1-moment scheme includes the specific mass of water vapor, cloud liquid, cloud ice, rain, snow and graupel, with graupel being relevant for the explicit simulation of deep convection (Baldauf et al., 2011).
-The 2-moment scheme in addition includes the number concentration of the aforementioned hydrometeor species and includes hail.
-The 1-moment scheme is used in operational forecasts of the German weather service DWD.
-The 2-moment scheme has - 115 been developed for simulations with grid spacings of a few kilometer and explicit convection.
-We here apply the 2-moment scheme also for simulations with coarser grid spacings and parametrized convection.
+For the 80, 40 and 20 km simulations, convection is parameterized based on the mass flux schemes for shallow and deep convection of Tiedtke (1989) and Bechtold et al. (2008).
+For the three finest grid spacings of 10, 5 and 2.5 km we analyze simulations in which convection is parameterized, as well as simulations in which convection is represented explicitly; i.e., the deep and shallow convection schemes are disabled.
+The simulations with explicit convection are distinguished by "EC" in the following.

+All simulations are available for both one- and twomoment cloud microphysics, which are based on Doms et al. (2005) and Seifert and Beheng (2006), respectively.
+The one-moment scheme includes the specific mass of water vapor, cloud liquid, cloud ice, rain, snow and graupel, with graupel being relevant for the explicit simulation of deep convection (Baldauf et al., 2011).
+The two-moment scheme in addition includes the number concentration of the aforementioned hydrometeor species and includes hail.
+The onemoment scheme is used in operational forecasts of the German weather service (DWD).
+The two-moment scheme has been developed for simulations with grid spacings of a few kilometers and explicit convection.
+We here apply the twomoment scheme also for simulations with coarser grid spacings and parameterized convection.
 Although this is not recommended (Prill et al., 2020), these simulations corroborate our finding that the treatment of cloud microphysics has a minor effect on our results.